How does a golf rangefinder work

 There are different types of golf rangefinders on the market, of course, including the laser rangefinders and the GPS rangefinders.
 Different golfers are probably going to have different preferences one way or another, and this is going to have an effect on whether or not they are going to have any real success when it comes to using the tool.
 GPS rangefinders can manage to save you a lot of steps in some cases, although the laser rangefinders will require less prep time.
 However, both laser and GPS rangefinders are usually going to be able to get the job done.

 Using a Laser Rangefinder

 1. Select your target object and make sure that it is in view through the rangefinder's view port.
 Aim the rangefinder in that direction.

 2. Pull the trigger on the rangefinder, which should allow the laser beam to hit the target and which should allow you to successfully start to pinpoint what you have.

-3. On the laser rangefinder display, look at the results for the distance read-out.
+3. On the best laser rangefinder display, look at the results for the distance read-out.
 Don't worry about the possibility that you didn't manage to hit a target, since there will be an error display message if this is the case.
 Otherwise, you should be able to get the distance read-out that you want in that way.

 Using a GPS Rangefinder

 1. Before going to the golf course in question, you are going to need to make sure that you load the course into the rangefinder using a phone or a computer.
 Your monthly subscription service should manage to take care of most of the features that you're going to need to make something like that work.

 2. When you're at the golf course, turn on the GPS rangefinder so it can manage to pick up the particular satellite feed that it needs for this purpose.

 3. Choose your target hole, and from there, get a read on the available target.
 You should be able to get a sense of the distance to the pin.
 Intermediary distances in the GPS mapping should be available for you, and you should be able to plan out everything if you manage to proceed from there.